The impact of electricity rollout by Virunga Alliance in Eastern DR Congo

 The impact evaluation

 To learn about the causal effect of electrification, we designed an impact evaluation that exploits the gradual rollout of electricity, in combination with a difference-in-differences estimation.
 Concretely, the impact will be measured by comparing time trends in socio-economic development, conservation and security across treatment and control localities.
-The treatment localities will be connected in the period between January 2019 and December 2021; the control localities will only be connected at a later stage.
+The treatment localities have been connected in the period between January 2019 and December 2021.
 The time trends will be measured by means of a pre-treatment and post-treatment census and survey.

 Research progress

-We have completed baseline data collection in Beni territory, Goma, and Lubero territory.
+We have completed panel data collection in Beni territory, Goma, and Lubero territory.
 To this end we trained a team of locally recruited enumerators.

 In total, the baseline data contains census information on approximately 50,000 households and 2,500 firms, and a detailed structured survey among a stratified random sample of almost 2,000 households and 700 firms.